 Add the DSIG table to the font, adjusting table offsets as necessary.

-Add a DSIG table entry to the Table Directory.
+Add a DSIG table entry to the table directory.

 Recalculate the checksumAdjustment in the ‘head’ table.

 Validation of a signature in a font is done by repeating steps 1 – 4 in an in-memory copy of the font file.
 Note that changing the checksumAdjustment in the last step does not break the signature because verification is done on an in-memory copy with these changes.